Public Ministry of Nicaragua: Wendy Carolina Morales Urbina

-Morales was appointed to the role of Attorney General of the Republic of Nicaragua on May 10, 2019, by President Ortega.
+Morales was appointed to the role of Attorney General on May 10, 2019, by President Ortega.
 She has also faced criticism for her loyalty to the Ortega-Murillo regime.
 Morales was sanctioned by the U.S. Department of the Treasury in 2022 for her involvement in politically motivated prosecutions and actions that undermined democratic processes.
 According to the sanction, she played a key role in using the Public Ministry to target political opponents, including journalists and opposition leaders, as part of the Ortega government's strategy to suppress dissent.
 In addition to prosecuting opposition figures, Morales was also involved in the confiscation of property from political opponents, often under dubious legal pretenses, as part of efforts to weaken the opposition and consolidate government control.
-These actions contributed to a system of impunity for human rights violations and reinforced the regime's control over Nicaragua's political and economic landscape.